INeedJobToStartWork/INeedJobToStartWork/README.md

 Wassup guys, are u here to hire me?
+No?
 It's not funny.

 <!---